 Quantum Eraser Analogy Demonstration Kit

 Thorlabs' Quantum Eraser educational kit shows through analogy the quantum-mechanical principle of complementarity and the erasure of path information.
 Designed to show the fundamental principles of quantum physics, this experiment clearly displays how nature is often counterintuitive on the quantum scale.

 Thorlabs Educational Products

-Purchasing Note: English, German, and Portuguese language manuals/teaching information are available for this product.
-The imperial kit contains the English manual and US-style power cord.
+Purchasing Note: English, German, and Portuguese language manuals/teaching information are available for this kit.
+The imperial version contains the English manual and US-style power cord.
 The appropriate manual and power cord will be included in the metric kit based on your shipping location.
-Please contact Tech Support if you need a different language, cord style, or power supply.
+The power supplies and other electronic devices in both the metric and the imperial kit accept voltages of 230 VAC and 120 VAC.
+Some power supplies include a switch for selecting the mains voltage.
+See the respective manuals for details.
+Please contact Tech Support if you need a different language or cord style.
 As with all products on our website, taxes are not included in the price shown below.

 Click for Details